 - "Rear seat space has improved, but still comes across as a bit tight for class standards, especially compared to the Passat's NBA-spec accommodations." -- Autoblog

 - "The Altima's three-person backseat is among the roomier spaces in this car class.
 Even with the front seat positioned for a 6-foot-tall driver, there's enough space in back for a 6-foot-tall passenger to ride comfortably." -- Cars.com

 - "Front-seat comfort is excellent, thanks to newly designed buckets.
 Supportive and soft, the seats have a memory-foam-like feel that embraces your body with a delightfully uniform pressure.
 The rear seats aren't quite as comfortable as those in the first-class front row, but there's plenty of space.
 Legroom is excellent; think exit row but without the responsibility." -- Car and Driver

-The 2013 Nissan Altima sedan comes with a good amount of standard features.
 Bluetooth phone and audio connectivity and push-button start are standard on the base model, while buyers have to choose a higher trim level to get things like a USB port, satellite radio and hands-free text messaging.
-Available features include navigation, a 7-inch touch-screen display and moonroof.
+Available features include navigation, a 7-inch touch-screen display and a moonroof.

 Reviewers are divided on the 2013 Altima’s technology.
-Some say the optional 7-inch display is easy to see and use, while other note that a few buttons and knobs are either tiny or difficult to use.
+Some say the optional 7-inch touch screen is easy to see and use, while others note that a few buttons and knobs are either tiny or difficult to use.